Thursday, October 30, 2008

 Wikipedia: "There are more than 20,000 pieces of rock art and petroglyphs all along the Karakoram Highway in the Northern Areas, concentrated at ten major sites between Hunza and Shatial.
 The carvings were left by various invaders, traders, and pilgrims who passed along the trade route, as well as by locals.
 The earliest date back to between 5000 and 1000 BCE, showing single animals, triangular men and hunting scenes in which the animals are larger than the hunters.
 These carvings were pecked into the rock with stone tools and are covered with a thick patina that proves their age."

-I love pictures from this, from Alwar, Rajasthan:
+I love pictures like this, from Alwar, Rajasthan:

 Yes, that appears to be some sort of fortification on the top.